tresoldi/dafsa/README.md

 that third parties use GitHub standard features, such as issues and pull requests, to contribute, report problems, or seek support.

+Contributing guidelines, including a code of conduct, can be found in the CONTRIBUTING.md file.

 ## Author and citation

 The library is developed by Tiago Tresoldi (tresoldi@shh.mpg.de).